 There are several factors that will help you work out how much you should stream.
 It is always better to start off slow and increase your workload as you understand the process more.
 If your primary focus is to get followers and subs it is important to pay close attention to the analytics of your stream.
 Find out which games and what time of day brings in the most views and use this information to your advantage when building your schedule.

-When Should You Stream on Twitch?
+How Long Can You Stream on Twitch?

-How to Plan Your Weekly Twitch Schedule
+How to Plan Your Weekly Schedule

 With all these variables in mind, read through the following options with your content in mind.
 While you may adjust things over time, having a good plan in place will help you build consistency in your brand.